How to Prevent Getting Sick While Traveling Abroad (Video)

+No one wants to get sick while traveling.
 Contaminated water should be an important concern for any tourist who doesn’t want to lose vacation days to illness.
 Cholera, Hepatitis A, and typhoid are just some of the water-borne illnesses affecting parts of underdeveloped countries, according to clinical pharmacist Elizabeth Bunk, who administers vaccines and medications to travelers at Duquesne University.
-Here are four ways to avoid getting an infection.
+Here are four ways to avoid getting sick while traveling, and advice for what to do if you need to see a doctor in a foreign country.

 Use bottled water